 It also comes with a 6 year warranty, which together with the price tag, makes the Rec Tec an affordable and smart purchase.

-When reviewing products for our Top 5 lists we put ourselves in the shoes of the customer and look at the kinds of questions that you might ask when making a fairly costly purchase.
-Unlike previous reviews we haven’t compared apples (in a pig’s mouth) with apples (in a pig’s mouth), so to speak, but rather looked at the features of each of the grills, what we like and just as importantly, what we don’t.
+When reviewing products for our Top 10 lists we put ourselves in the shoes of the customer and look at the kinds of questions that you might ask when making a fairly costly purchase.
+If you haven't made up your mind on electric vs pellet smokers, then you can read our Electric Smoker Reviews here.

 If you’re a member of the Rockefeller family and price isn’t an issue then you’ll definitely find pellet grills over the $2000 mark but, if you’re more the ‘other fella’ with a budget in mind, then the Rec Tec is one of the best-priced grills, available for under $1500.
 There’s also a Rec Tec mini grill which comes in under $750.